AlexanderJCS/platformer-creator-console/README.md

 Just a note before proceeding: this project is made in Visual Studio 2022.
 If you have any issues with the g++ compiler, please check if it compiles in Visual Studio.

--- SECTION WORK IN PROGRESS --
+To compile, use `g++ ConsolePlatformer.cpp level_utils.cpp`

 ### Creating your own level

 Create a new text file in the same directory as the executable file.
 Then, draw out your level with spaces and "X"s.
 Use P to spawn a player object.
 The program may not work without a player.

+## Compatibility

+This program only works on Windows with consoles that support ANSI escape codes.

 ## Known Issues

 - Clipping into objects
-- 20+ compiler warnings
+- 20+ compiler warnings in Visual Studio

 ## Work in Progress